Final Credit Check Before Completion

 What lenders look for during these checks

 Above all, the lender will be keen to see that nothing has changed since you filed your application.
-Changes in circumstances such as a substantial pay cut or new credit issues appearing on your file can make the lender think twice about making you an offer.
+Changes in circumstances, such as a substantial pay cut or new credit issues appearing on your credit report, may cause the lender to withdraw your offer before completion.

 Many people feel nervous ahead of a final credit check because they’ve noticed their credit score dipped when they made their mortgage application.

-But you can rest assured that this is common and temporary.
-Lenders are aware that credit scores can dip after a mortgage application and most will overlook this, assuming this is the only reason your credit score has dropped.
+But you can rest assured that this is a common and temporary issue.
+Lenders know that credit scores can dip after a mortgage application, and most will overlook this, assuming this is the only reason your credit score has dropped.

 How to increase your chances of passing these assessments